ramybenaroya/tincan/README.md

 ```

 ### Gotchas
+- Both frames have to use the same version of `tincan`.
 - For child frames within a `file://`  parent , initialize the child's tincan instance with `'*'` origin